Home > Advocacy > Articles > Do We Over Accommodate? Teachers Debate Accommodations & Modifications

 Accommodations Level the Playing Field

 Accommodations are intended to level the playing field for people with disabilities.
 Assume you are blind and read Braille.
 It is likely to take longer for you to complete a test or reading assignment than a person with good vision.
+Some questions that need to be asked and answered are:

 If the purpose of the test is to determine what you know, giving you more time to complete the test is a reasonable accommodation.